What is a home appraisal? Everything you need to know

 A home appraisal is an objective, professional assessment to determine how much a home or property is worth.

-When buying or selling a home, an appraisal is typically done in order to verify the sale price of the home is in line with fair market value.
+When buying or selling a home, an appraisal verifies that the sale price of the home is in line with fair market value.
 This ensures the homebuyer doesn’t pay more than what the home is worth, and the mortgage lender doesn’t lend more than what the home is worth.
-Since the home serves as the borrower’s collateral, an accurate appraisal is vital.
+Since the home serves as the borrower’s collateral, the accuracy of the appraisal matters significantly.

 How do home appraisals work?